 Wairoa Community Garden: A place to grow your food and friends

 Long-term Bondi resident Rosie McDonell has taught permaculture and organic gardening practices for many years.
-In partnership with Council, she is currently spearheading the creation of a shared community garden at Wairoa Reserve in Bondi.
+In partnership with Council, she is currently spearheading the new shared community garden at Wairoa Reserve in Bondi.

 Community gardeners getting their hands dirty at Wairoa Reserve